jcdorr003/workout-log-app/README.md

 Workout log application using React.js and Rails.
 My goal is to create an application that is similar to a note taking app, but specializing in logging workout and allows the user to see their workout schedule.

+## CRUD
+- Create workouts and exercises
+- Show workout and exercises for the day as well as the week
+- Update workout and exercises
+- Delete a workout/ exercise

 ## Project Links

 - [github repo](https://github.com/jcdorr003/workout-log-app.git)